 Pronounced nize-na, Knysna is a bit like an African version of England’s Cornwall.
 The coastline is dotted with beaches, there are plenty of seafood restaurants, lots of holidaymakers and plenty of outdoors activities.
 Although, be warned, if you are thinking about choosing canoeing in the lagoon as an outdoors activity you will get splattered with lagoon water and it STINKS.

 ….And should you furthermore decide to take both your children out on the lagoon, (“Pleeeeeeease Mummy, we’d love to go canoeing.
 Please.”) it helps if they are proficient paddlers.
 I took a tandem canoe with Pickle and Sweetpea struck out on her own.

 Once we’d paddled quite a distance they both decided they were “soooooo tired” and which resulted in me trying to get back to base with the second canoe tied to the back of the tandem one and two dead weights flailing their oars about in my face, further dousing me in ghastly lagoon water, while I battled against the tide.
-Meanwhile Mr Incredible was shoreside busy reflecting (falling about with laughter at my predicament) over a cheeky esspresso.
+Meanwhile Mr Incredible was shore side busy reflecting (falling about with laughter at my predicament) over a cheeky espresso.

 …I digress.
 Moving swiftly onto my second reflection photograph.